MrLincon/MrLincon/README.md

 - **Tools:** Firebase, RESTful APIs, Adobe Illustrator, Figma, Adobe XD

 ## 🔭 What I'm Currently Working On
-I'm currently working on Trox, a mobile app that brings a solution to courier service businesses.
-I'm excited about the potential of this project and am looking forward to sharing it with the world soon!
+I'm currently working on QuizKwik, a quize app with thousands of quizes, multiple quiz models, leaderboard, weekly winner and a lots of feature!

 ## 🌱 What I'm Learning
 I'm always seeking new opportunities to learn and grow as a developer.
 Currently, I'm learning Jetpack compose for Kotlin.